Table of contents

 Introduction

-In the ever-evolving digital landscape, DevOps has become an essential practice for organizations striving for faster software delivery, higher collaboration, and reduced operational inefficiencies.
-However, for many teams, DevOps transformation doesn’t happen overnight.
-It’s a journey of continuous improvement, driven by a DevOps Maturity Model that helps organizations assess their current state and identify actionable steps toward better collaboration, automation, and performance.
+In the ever-evolving digital landscape, DevOps has become an essential practice for organizations striving for faster software delivery, stronger collaboration, and reduced operational inefficiencies.
+However, DevOps transformation does not happen overnight.
+It is a journey of continuous improvement, and that is exactly where a DevOps Maturity Model becomes useful.
+It helps organizations assess their current state and identify practical next steps to improve collaboration, automation, consistency, and performance over time.

-In this guide, we will dive into the DevOps Maturity Model, breaking down the key stages, indicators to track at each level, and strategies for overcoming challenges and advancing your organization’s DevOps capabilities.
+In this guide, we will break down the DevOps Maturity Model, explain the key stages, highlight the indicators to track at each level, and outline what to fix so your organization can move forward with clarity.

 What is the DevOps Maturity Model?